“More is not better”

 As a culture we have been programmed into thinking that more is better.

-Umm... newsflash!
-No, nope, not gonna happen, that’s not how all this getting fit & healthy works.
+Umm… More is not Better.
+That’s not how all this getting fit & healthy works.

 Do we need intensity?
 Absolutely!!!
-But we don't need MORE.
-We also need days where we just focus on strength, accessory & recovery work.
-Balance.
+But we don’t need MORE of it to reach our goals.
+We also need days where we just slow down and focus on strength, accessories & recovery work.

 Over the last decade the programming at Oregon CrossFit & in the worldwide community of CrossFit has evolved.
 One of the really great things about CrossFit is that as we learn more we have the ability to refine, improve & incorporate better ways of training you.